EU blue card

 Job Offer Employment contract in an EU country for at least 6 months

-Passport Validity Must be valid for at least 6 months beyond intended stay
+Passport Validity Must be valid for at least 6 months beyond the intended stay.

 EU Blue Card ELigibility